 Article by Venice Paparazzi’s Alex Stowell.

-Venice was founded by tobacco millionaire Abbot Kinney on July 4, 1905.
+Venice, CA. was born on the 4th of July, 1905, the creation of visionary tobacco millionaire Abbot Kinney!
 Kinney’s idea was to created a place dedicated to health, higher learning, and education.
 A place where people would come to relax and enjoy the ocean air while following intellectual pursuits.
 After opening, Kinney brought in professors and writers to deliver lectures to what he thought would be well attended seminars.
 Much to his dismay, the idea flopped!
 It turned out people were much more interested in carnival rides and side show attractions.
 So, Kinney gave the people what they wanted.
 He built and amusement park, a pier, a miniature steam train, 16 miles of canals with gondola rides, and more.

 Kinney died on Nov.
 4 1920 from lung cancer.
 By 1925, Venice was in shambles, unable to govern itself.
 So, Venice voted to become part of the City of Los Angeles.
 In 1930 oil was discovered, and up went the oil rigs.
 Venice’s once pristine air turned into a cloud of toxic fumes and the canals became polluted, dirty eyesores.
 Venice became known as the “Slum by the Sea.”

-In the 1960’s the Beatniks, followed by the hippies, migrated to Venice.
+In the 1960’s the beatniks, followed by the hippies, migrated to Venice.
 Cheap rent and a vibe of individuality fed a culture of artists, musicians, and poets.
-Famously, The Doors formed in Venice in the late 60’s and were a staple around the Venice/Santa Monica area.
+Famously, The Doors formed in Venice in the mid 60’s and were a staple around the Venice/Santa Monica area.

 Then came skateboarding.
 Originally known as sidewalk surfing, Venice is largely credited as being the birthplace of modern skateboarding.
-The pioneering Zephyr team, home to Jay Adams, Tony Alva, Stacy Peralta and many more, was run by Jeff Ho out of a local shop.
+The pioneering Zephyr team, home to Jay Adams, Tony Alva, Stacy Peralta, Jim Muir, and many more, was run by Jeff Ho and Skip Engblom, out of a local shop.
 They eventually became known world wide as one of the most influential skate teams ever.

 Venice’s punk rock culture, born in the late 70’s continued on into the 80’s.
 Most notably with local band Suicidal Tendencies skyrocketing to international stardom.
 The aggressiveness of Venice’s skate/surf culture was a perfect compliment to the punk rock movement, and both scenes flourished.

-Through the first decade of 2000, Venice continues to go through changes.
-A large influx of tech companies has driven up real estate prices in the area and there is a constant dialogue about what is happening to Venice’s cultural roots.
+Through the first two decades of the 2000’s, Venice continues to go through changes.
+A large influx of tech companies has driven up real estate prices and rent in the area, causing many people to move and local businesses to shutter.
+As well, Los Angeles is currently allowing sidewalk camping and Venice has become a magnet for transients, There are homeless encampments everywhere in Venice, and both violent crime and property crime has skyrocketed.
+There is a constant dialogue among residents about what is happening to Venice.